Han Yerry

-Han Yerry is also known by Honyere Doxtator and his native name, Tewahangarahken ("He Who Takes Up the Snow Shoe") (c.
-1724 – 1794 to 1839).
-As a child, Han Yerry lived with a German-Dutch couple, who educated him and taught him the white people's culture.
+Han Yerry, also known as Honyere Doxtator and his Oneida name, Tewahangarahken ("He Who Takes Up the Snow Shoe"; c.
+1724 – 1794 to 1839), was a war chief of the Oneida people.
+As a child, Han Yerry lived with a German-Dutch couple, who educated him and taught him European culture.
 Over his life, he was a warrior, war chief, commissioned American Army officer, farmer, rancher, and caterer.
 He made a name for himself in the American Revolutionary War and is one of three great ancestors of Oneida people who served as commissioned officers in the war.
 Hon Yerry received 1,800 acres in land grants for his service.
-He was a gentle man, distinguished soldier, leader, man of his word, and heroic.

 Early life and family

 Johan George Dachstetter, born about 1724, was the son a Mohawk woman, (Note: Some say that he was born about 1745, but he was married and had a son Cornelius in 1754.) perhaps Catherine, and Cornelius Doxtator.
 (Note: Some believe him to have had a German father, but he and others in the nation believe him to be Oneida.)
 He was later known as Honyere Doxtator.
 There are many spelling of the surname, like Dachstetter and Dockstader, but Doxtator is the most common modern spelling of the surname.
 (Note: His name transitioned over time to "Johan, Jury, Hon Jury, Hon Yury, Honyerry, and Honyere.")
-His father, Cornelius Doxtator was placed with a Dutch-German family of Anna Elizabeth and George Dachstetter who taught him his lessons and how the whites lived.
-His grandfather, Tee-Yee-Neen-Ha-Ga-Row went to London, England in 1710 with three other Iroquois chiefs.
+His father, Cornelius Doxtator was placed with a Dutch-German family of Anna Elizabeth and George Dachstetter who taught him his lessons and how the settlers lived.
+His grandfather Tee-Yee-Neen-Ha-Ga-Row went to London, England in 1710 with three other Haudenosaunee chiefs.